odk-x/docs/odkx-src/sync-endpoint.rst

        LDAP_ADMIN_PASSWORD=admin                  // default password for admin account

        # phpldapadmin
-       PHPLDAPADMIN_LDAP_HOSTS=ldap-service   // ldap-service is the host of OpenLDAP .
-This is for the phpLDAPadmin
+       PHPLDAPADMIN_LDAP_HOSTS=ldap-service   // This is for the phpLDAPadmin .
+In docker swarm this is the name of the service running LDAP .
+This can be eddited in the docker-compose.yml file

 .. _sync-endpoint-custom-ldap: